 Q: What are the benefits of drinking licorice root tea for cold and flu relief?

 A: Licorice root tea boasts antiviral and antibacterial properties that can help fight off cold symptoms.
+In traditional Chinese medicine, licorice root tea has long been used to support immune health and combat viral and bacterial infections.

 Q: How should I prepare loose leaf tea for cold relief?